mukhal/arabic-UlmFit/README.md

 ## Instructions
-### This is my Own Implementation of the [Universal Language Model Finetuning For Text Classification](https://arxiv.org/pdf/1801.06146.pdf) Paper.
+### This is my own Implementation of the [Universal Language Model Finetuning For Text Classification](https://arxiv.org/pdf/1801.06146.pdf) Paper.
 Note that the first part of the README is based on the README provided at Fastai repo.

-### 0. Preparing Wikipedia
+### 1. Preparing Wikipedia

 If you want to train your own language model on a Wikipedia in your chosen language, run `prepare_wiki.sh`.
 The script will ask for a language and will then